TNTurnerLab/Tortoise/README.md

 We have seen that our CPU pipeline shows high levels of overlap between the discovered number of *de novo* variants and can be used as an accurate alternative to the GPU accelerated version of the pipeline.

-Here are two trios,NA12878 and NA12940, and the comparison of the number of *de novo* variants.
+Here are two trios, NA12878 and NA12940, and the comparison of the number of *de novo* variants.

 ### NA12878